-Finally, the previously mentioned analysis is repeated, but using the aggregated power of T4 and T3, so that the losses in energy coming from offseting the yaw of T4 are deducted from the gains made downstream (Fig. 14 showing the energy ratios and Fig. 15 shows the difference between them).
-The aggragated energy gains appear to be somewhat more than the current version of FLORIS expects (a net gain of 4.1% over the same 10° region from 140° to 150°) but this could again be connected to difficulty measuring the near wake.
+Finally, the previously mentioned analysis is repeated, but using the aggregated power of T4 and T3, so that the losses in energy coming from offseting the yaw of T4 are deducted from the gains made downstream (Fig. 14 showing the energy ratios and Fig. 15 shows the difference betwen them).
+Again, we gain less energy than FLORIS expects in the left half and more than expected on the right half.
+Intriguingly, but perhaps coincidentally, if we compute the energy gain over the band of direction for which the controller is active, both optimal FLORIS and the field data yield a 3.7% increase in energy, in which case the under and overperformance balance each other out.